dqops/dqo/docs/dqo-concepts/data-observability.md

 ### Detect big day-to-day data volume changes
 Monitors data volume of the whole table daily and raises an issue when the volume has increased of decreased significantly.

-This policy is activated by default.
+This policy is disabled by default.

 The table below provides a description of the checks activated by this policy.